-With brightness and higher resolution quality, commercial displays are designed to operate strongly in well-lit conditions such as quick service restaurants.
+With brightness and higher resolution quality, commercial displays are designed to operate strongly in well-lit conditions, such as quick-service restaurants.
 For commercial applications, a higher brightness will be required since the brightness of the environment will wash out low-brightness displays.
-If the digital menu board is used outside or in areas with direct sunlight, and even higher brightness is required.
+If the digital menu board is for outside or in areas with direct sunlight, it needs even higher brightness.

 Brightness is measured in terms of Nits or Candelas squared (cd/m2).
 Consumer televisions will be in the range of 150-250 Nits, whereas commercial displays will be in the area of 300-1,500 Nits.
 CNET published an excellent guide to Nits here.